xperseguers/theodia/README.md

 ## Sponsors

-This extension has been initially developed by [Causal Sàrl](https://www.causal.ch) for the [Pastoral Unit Sainte-Claire, Fribourg](https://www.paroisse.ch) and is now further maintained by the same company and other contributors.
+This extension has been initially developed in May 2020 by [Causal Sàrl](https://www.causal.ch) for the [Pastoral Unit Sainte-Claire, Fribourg](https://www.paroisse.ch) and is now further maintained by the same company and other contributors.